 A similar notion of taking multiple perspectives on a given system was described abstractly by Joseph Goguen and Francisco Varela (Goguen and Varela 1979).
-They used the term cognitive point-of-view (CPOV) to describe the way observers focus their attention when analyzing a system, and offered seven possible configurations of observer, system, subsystem(s), and environment (Figure 1).
-Their intention was to draw a distinction between two complementary approaches, behavioral and recursive.
-In the behavioral approach, the observer works only with the observable behaviors and collective variables of a subsystem.
+They used the term cognitive point-of-view (CPOV) to describe the way observers focus their attention when analyzing a system and offered seven possible configurations of the observer, system, subsystem(s), and environment (Figure 1).
+Their intention was to draw a distinction between two complementary approaches, behavioural and recursive.
+In the behavioural approach, the observer works only with the observable behaviours and collective variables of a subsystem.
 In the recursive approach, the observer analyzes the subsystems at the component level, reconfiguring them to create more desirable outputs.
-The complementary relationship between behavioral and recursive approaches is a model of how CPOV changes when working at multiple scales.
+The complementary relationship between behavioural and recursive approaches is a model of how CPOV changes when working at multiple scales.